Learn how to start homesteading from scratch with these tips and ease your way into the off the grid, self-reliance lifestyle!

 Master Some Basic Skills

-The most pressing of those essentials would be food and water.
+The most pressing of those essentials are food and water.
 We’ve already covered learning to purify your own water, but keeping a stock of clean water is a still good idea.
-Figuring out how to create and emergency food supply is a little but trickier, but follow these tips and you should be well on your way to self sufficiency and emergency preparedness.

 Expand Your First Aid Kit